Joao-Ex-Machina/IST-CInte/Project_1/report/report.md

 ### Final CLP FIS

 Since this System takes 3 inputs we reduced the Latency granularity to 3 linguistic terms, so to simplify the rule set.
+As such the system-exclusive variables membership function is as presented below:

+![Membership Function for CLP-exclusive Input and Output variables](./images/CLP_FIS_MF.png){width=90%}

 The High Latency Membership starts growing faster with a latency of 0.8 ms, since this is significative of a very poor network connection.

-![Membership Function for CLP-exclusive Input and Output variables](./images/CLP_FIS_MF.png){width=90%}

 The rule set for the final FIS is slightly more complex.
 By fixing the Latency variable we can obtain the rule set tables.
 For a **Low Latency** value: